jianhong/motifStackWorkshop/README.md

 The tool is easy to learn and use.
 Sample codes will be provided for users to change for their own data.
 It will take about 50 min to master the package.

+*Expectation:* After this workshop, participants should be able to plot motif stacks by their own data.

 ## Pre-requisites

 * Basic knowledge of R syntax
+* Basic knowledge of sequence motifs

 ## Workshop Participation

 Users who are interested in graphic representation of multiple motifs.
+Participants are expected to have motifStack package installed in their own computer or pull the motifStack docker from https://hub.docker.com/r/jianhong/motifstack

 ## _R_ / _Bioconductor_ packages used